Hecate: The Goddess of Witchcraft in Greek Mythology

 Unlike other goddesses, Hecate is a goddess that dwells on the very edges of reality.
 She might be dubbed the goddess of witchcraft, but she holds dominion over the more critical aspects of life.
 One that questions the morality of evil.

-You see, the three bodies of Hecate all sum up to the surreal form that gives the goddess of magic her charm.
+The three bodies of Hecate all sum up the surreal form that gives the goddess of magic her charm.
 She acts as the veil between bad and good, enchantment and sorcery, evil and lawful.
-Due to this omnipotence, Hecate isn’t mentioned much in Greek tales.

 Robert Graves, The Greek Myths, Penguin Books, 1977, p.
 154.